The Healing Power of Kung Fu

 I am grateful for the healing power of Kung Fu.
 Without it, I would probably not be able to type this message, much less practice and teach martial arts at a championship level.
 Here is my story.

-I suffered my first severe wrist injury after graduating from high school.
-Bicycling home from work one night, I hit a deep sinkhole along Aurora Avenue.
+I suffered my first severe wrist injury shortly after graduating from high school.
+Bicycling home from work one night, I hit a deep sinkhole along Highway 99 in Seattle.
 My front wheel buckled, and my body smashed headlong into the concrete, shattering my radius.

 A local surgeon bolted the fragments of my wrist back together again.
-Between the bone damage, and the invasive titanium hardware used to repair it, he advised me not to expect too much after my recovery.
-Forget about sports and other strenuous activity, the doctor said, and prepare for early arthritis.
+He advised me not to expect too much after my recovery.
+Forget about sports and other strenuous activity, the doctor said, and prepare for early-onset arthritis.

-I did not accept his grim forecast.
-Instead, I modified my existing Kung Fu practice to support my rehabilitation.
+I refused to accept his grim forecast.
+Instead, I modified my Kung Fu practice to support my rehabilitation.
 And it worked.
 Gradually, the swelling went down, and my flexibility returned.

 Across the world of martial arts, injuries are often viewed as the unavoidable cost of proficiency; as proof of one’s dedication, willpower and personal character.
 We prioritize a different set of ideals in Chinese Kung Fu.
 We pursue self-cultivation… stretching, strengthening, and understanding our own mind and body.

 Five years after my first injury, I faced another crisis.
-A combination of brutal work hours, bad posture, and a carelessly designed computer workstation resulted in a serious repetitive strain injury to both hands.
+The combination of brutal work hours, bad posture, and a poorly designed workstation caused serious RSI in both hands.

-At first, I was irritated during routine office tasks, and comfortable again after a short break.
-As my condition advanced, the pain would continue for hours into the evening.
-Eventually, it became a constant presence, destroying my productivity and attitude, and nearly ending my high-tech career.
-My supervisor was clueless and unsympathetic.
-“Stop karotty chopping boards and get back to work,” he said.
+In the initial weeks, I was irritated during office tasks, and felt comfortable again after a short break.
+As the condition advanced, the pain would continue for hours into the evening.
+Eventually, it became a constant presence, destroying my productivity and attitude, and nearly ending my career.

 Once again, Kung Fu was an essential tool in my return to health.